 Water, Water Everywhere but Not a Drop to Drink: Tackling the Global Water Challenge

-The Teacher-Student Initiative is a program designed for North Carolina high school teachers who are interested in globalizing their classrooms.
-As part of the Teacher-Student Initiative, teachers from diverse subject areas, from pre-calculus to fine arts, will work with faculty members and strategic partners to strengthen their understanding of an interdisciplinary global theme and further study the connections to educators’ STEAM specialties.
-Participants will learn how to integrate global content into their individual classrooms and then work alongside the TSI assistant director, faculty, and peers to design a lesson plan that puts that learning into action in their classrooms.
-UNC World View Students Day will virtually connect teachers, their students, and faculty members to provide additional content and allow students to engage directly with faculty experts.
-At the end of the TSI program, teacher-participants will gather in Chapel Hill for a culminating “Collaboration Celebration” and workshop where they will share lesson plans and best practices for teaching the global theme.
-The Teacher-Student Initiative will thus create a community of students, teachers, and faculty dedicated to tackling global challenges and promoting global education in their North Carolina classrooms.
+The Teacher-Student Initiative is a program designed for high school teachers in eastern North Carolina interested in globalizing their classrooms.
+As part of the Teacher-Student Initiative, teachers from diverse subject areas, from pre-calculus to fine arts, will work with a UNC faculty member to strengthen their understanding of a global theme.
+Participants will learn how to integrate global content into their individual classrooms and design a lesson plan that integrates their subject areas and the chosen global theme.
+World View Students Day will bring together teachers, their students, and a UNC professor, then at the end of the program, teacher participants will gather in Chapel Hill for a culminating “Collaboration Celebration.”

 The Teacher-Student Initiative – World View Students Day

 World View Students Day is designed to cultivate a collaborative classroom experience with high school students, in partnership with their teacher and UNC faculty.
 On World View Students Day, students will meet virtually with a UNC faculty member to discuss global challenges and will brainstorm deeper connections between their prior classroom knowledge and the current global theme.
 This year’s World View Students Day will focus on global water sustainability.